 Modifiers

-You must be aware of publicprivate and protected modifiers that are commonly used in C++.
+protected modifiers that are commonly used in C++.
 I will here discuss some new modifiers introduced by C#.

 readonly

-readonly modifier is used only for the class data members.
-As the name indicates, the readonly data members can only be read, once they are written either by directly initializing them or assigning values to them in constructor.
-The difference between the readonly and const data members is that const requires you to initialize with the declaration, that is directly.
-See example code:
+readonly data members can only be read, once they are written either by directly initializing them or assigning values to them in constructor.
+The difference between the

 class MyClass